What to know about rising rent prices in 2022 - NewsBreak

 When looking at rent price trends throughout the U.S., Leckie found cities like Long Beach, California; Austin; and New York City have experienced some of the greatest year-over-year increases in the average rent prices.
 He said he believes people tend to seek out cities with a growing economy and jobs, as well as cultural amenities.

-Moving forward, those cities that can offer each of these will likely be home to rising rent.Rep.
-Crystal Quade proposes tax credit for school staff members
+Moving forward, those cities that can offer each of these will likely be home to rising rent.Rents reach ‘insane’ levels across the country with no end in sight

 “That’s for both major metros and smaller markets that meet those criteria,” Leckie explained.
 “Those that will decrease are cities that may have had a pandemic boom due to their natural amenities, but don’t have the infrastructure to support job creation and economic growth.”